antleaf/doapr/webroot/content/repositories/arpha-preprints.md

 record_count: 'Full text : 69'
 remining_indrawn_item: Basic information remains on a tombstone page
 repository_type: Multidisciplinary
-scientific_committees: Managed by the publisher and supported by the editorial boards of the participating journals
+scientific_committees: "Managed by the publisher and supported by the editorial boards of the participating journals.\n\n"
 service_pricing: None
 short_name:
 status: open